 As I write this post about oil-based paint, I realize that the information is quickly disappearing from both common knowledge and usefulness today.
 If you live in California, I don’t even think you’re allowed to buy oil-based paint anymore (at least not in any significant quantities).

 The landscape of house painting has been changing ever since water-based paints were first introduced by Sherwin-Williams in 1941.
 Kem-Tone, as it was called proved that water-based paints were a possibility.
-And it’s no secret that water-based, or latex paints, are easier to work with, better for the environment, and longer lasting than most oil-based paints.
-But there is still a place for oil-based paint today.
-And if you live in an old house, knowing how to work with oil-based paint is almost a requirement.
+And it’s no secret that water-based, or latex paints, are easier to work with, better for the environment, and longer lasting than most oil paints.
+But there is still a place for them paint today.
+And if you live in an old house, knowing how to work with oil is almost a requirement.

 What You Need To Know About Oil-Based Paint

-- Slow-Drying – Oil-based paint is notoriously slow drying and the reason we have the saying “It’s like waiting for paint to dry.”
-Most oil-based paint takes about 8 hrs to dry enough to recoat, as opposed to latex paint which takes around 4 hrs to recoat.
+Slow-Drying – This paint is notoriously slow drying and the reason we have the saying “It’s like waiting for paint to dry.”
+Most oil paints takes about 8 hrs to dry enough to recoat, as opposed to latex paint which takes around 4 hrs to recoat.
 This may sound like a problem at first, as it definitely slows down the whole process.
-But this slow drying allows oil-based paint to flow out better and provide a smoother finish than latex paint.
+But this slow drying allows the paint to flow out better and provide a smoother finish than latex paint.
 This slow process allows brush marks to level out remarkably well.

-- Good Ventilation – If you’re working with oil-based paint you need better ventilation than you do with latex paint.
+Good Ventilation – If you’re working with oil-based paint you need better ventilation than you do with latex paint.
 Make sure to open windows and put a fan in the doorway to pull in fresh air.
-Oil-based paints usually have a much higher VOC content than latex paints, which is why the extra ventilation is needed.
+They usually have a much higher VOC content than latex paints, which is why the extra ventilation is needed.

 Can Be Mildew Prone – When used outside, oil-based paint has a tendency to mildew.
 This is especially prevalent in varieties that contain larger quantities of linseed oil.

-- You Need A Specific Brush – Oil-based paints require a different brush from latex paints.
+You Need a Specific Brush – Different paints require a different brush.
 There are some brushes that work with both latex and oil, but natural bristle brushes work much better with oil-based paints.
-They are readily available wherever you can buy paint brushes.
+It’s important to pick the right paint brush.
 They will usually say “For Oil-based Paints” on the brush holder.

-- Hard Finish – One of the qualities of oil-based paints that manufacturers have struggled to create with latex paint is a hard durable finish on enamel paints.
-For doors, trim and moldings nothing beats the hard, durable finish of an oil-based enamel paint.
+Hard Finish – One of the qualities of oil paints that manufacturers have struggled to create with latex paint is a hard durable finish on enamel paints.
+Nothing beats the hard, durable finish of an oil-based enamel paint.
 And that hard finish makes it an excellent choice for doors and windows because that hard finish eliminates the sticking that often happens with latex paints.
 The hard finish also unfortunately prevents the paint from being as flexible as latex, which is why old oil-based paints begin to crack and chip off.
 Temperature swings and expansion of the surface eventually breaks the harder paint film of an oil-based paint.

 Difficult Clean Up – If you’re painting with an oil-based paint, the clean up is a bit more involved.
 Oil-based paint is pretty much impervious to water, so you’ll have to use paint thinner or mineral spirits to clean your brushes.
 Here’s some tips for using mineral spirits: